DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.3.1 Voice
     - **Voice of Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
     - As more orgs switch to VoIP, protocols like SIP become more common, and introducing additional management, either via dedicated voice VLANs, or by establishing quality of service (QoS) levels to ensure voice traffic priority
-    - SIPS, the secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure.
+    - 🔥SIPS, the secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure. 📝SIPS and SRTP are appropriate for a VoIP environment, but are not generally a complete solution for a modern multimedia collaboration platform like Microsoft Teams, Zoom, or WebEx.
+(Modern collaboration platforms support TLS throughout their communications allowing clients to securely connect to the service and to encrypt communications.)
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
     - VoIP is at risk for caller ID spoofing, vishing, call manager software/firmware attacks, phone hardware attacks, DoS, MitM/on-path attacks, spoofing, and switch hopping.
     - Phreaking is a specific type of attack in which various types of technology are used to circumvent the telephone system to make free long-distance calls, to alter the function of telephone service, to steal specialized services, or to cause service disruptions.
 A phreaker is an attacker who performs phreaking.